Christelle-Couchoux/Groupomania/ReadMe.md

 - To connect to the database, change the values of USER, PASSWORD and PORT in config/db.config.js so they match your MySQL configuration.

 #### Back-end
+- Fill in the variables in the .env file.
 - Install nodemon.
 - Run `npm install`.
 - Run `npm start`.
 The server should run on localhost:3000.